Mkirwa24/se-assignment-8-pitching-a-software-project-Mkirwa24/README.md

 Benefits and features
 Reliability and support

-How to Tailor Your Pitch:
+How to Tailor the Pitch:
-Emphasize Benefits: Focus on solving specific customer problems.
+Emphasize Benefits: Focusing on solving specific customer problems.
-User Experience: Highlight ease of use and unique features.
+User Experience: Highlighting ease of use and unique features.
-Support and Reliability: Reassure about software reliability and available support.
+Support and Reliability: Reassuring about software reliability and available support.
 Example:
 “Our software automates tedious tasks, saving users up to 20 hours a month.
 With an intuitive interface, new users can get started quickly, and our 24/7 support ensures smooth operation.”